 Manual customer portal snippets installation

-1. Customer Portal link
+1. Manual Customer Portal Link Installation

 <p><a href="{{ routes.account_url | append: "?pw-page=/" }}">Subscriptions</a></p>